robsontenorio/laravel-keycloak-guard/README.md

 The Keycloak Server realm public key (string).

+✔️ **load_user_from_database**

+*Required.
+Default is `true`.*

+If you do not have an `users` table you must disable this.

+It fetchs user from database and fill values into authenticated user object.
+If enabled, it will work together with `user_provider_credential` and `user_provider_credential`.

 ✔️ **user_provider_credential**

 *Required.
 Default is `username`.*

-Any field from "users" table that contains the user unique identifier (eg.  username, email, nickname).
+The field from "users" table that contains the user unique identifier (eg.  username, email, nickname).
 This will be confronted against  `token_principal_attribute` attribute, while authenticating.

 ✔️ **token_principal_attribute**